- Type of Government: Parliamentary Republic

 - Verify the duty rates for your product based on the HS code.

-- Calculate the VAT and any other applicable taxes and ensure they are paid during customs clearance.
+- Calculate the VAT and ensure they are paid during customs clearance.

 9. Engage Local Partners or Distributors